Actifio/AGMPowerLib/README.md

 # User Story - run a workflow

-Note there is no function to create Workflows, continue to use AGM for this.
+Note there is no function to create Workflows, so continue to use AGM for this.
 There are two functions for workflows:

 * Get-AGMLibWorkflowStatus